Empress Dowager Longyu: Republican era

 The Qing dynasty came to an end in 1912 and was replaced by the Republic of China.
-Within a few months after the fall of the Qing dynasty, on 22 February 1913, Empress Dowager Longyu died in Beijing after an illness.
+Barely a year after the fall of the Qing dynasty, on 22 February 1913, Empress Dowager Longyu died in Beijing after an illness.
 She was 45 years old, and was the only Chinese empress whose coffin was transported from the Forbidden City to her tomb by train.
 At her funeral, the Vice President of the Republic of China, Li Yuanhong, praised her for being "most excellent among women".
 She was buried in the Chong Mausoleum of the Western Qing tombs with the Guangxu Emperor.